Scientific Name

 Description

-Huernia procumbens is a low-growing succulent with prostrate stems that grow along the ground, rooting and branching and often forming a quite diffuse mat.
-The stems are green to purplish, nearly cylindrical, with very obscure tubercles joined into five obtuse angles along the stem, each bearing spreading lance-shaped leaf-rudiment at the apex.
-They are 20 inches (50 cm) long and up to 0.5 inches (1.2 cm) thick.
-Branches are very weakly attached and fall off on being moved even slightly.
+Huernia procumbens is a low-growing succulent with prostrate stems that grow along the ground, rooting and branching, often forming a quite diffuse mat.
+The stems are green to purplish, nearly cylindrical, with very obscure tubercles joined into five obtuse angles along the stem, each bearing a spreading lance-shaped leaf rudiment at the apex.
+They can grow up to 20 inches (50 cm) long and 0.5 inches (1.2 cm) thick.
+The branches are weakly attached and fall off when moved even slightly.

-Flowers are quite unusual, with long, slender lobes that may be strongly reflexed and appear solitary or in groups of up to five, opening in gradual succession from a short peduncle in summer and fall.
-The corolla is up to 2.2 inches (5.5 cm) in diameter.
+The flowers are pretty unusual, with long, slender lobes that may be strongly reflexed and appear solitary or in groups of up to five, opening in gradual succession from a short peduncle in summer and fall.
+The corolla can reach a diameter of 2.2 inches (5.5 cm).
 Outside is smooth, pink mottled on cream to uniformly pale pink with one raised longitudinal vein running down the center of each lobe.
 Inside is cream-colored on lobes, becoming pink to maroon near and on the annulus, with very fine red spike-like papillae on lobes and often on the annulus.
 The corona is pink to pale maroon and slightly raised on a minute stipe.

 See more at How to Grow and Care for Huernia.